-At the top end of Call Lane, the old Milo has been transformed, and if you’ve not been yet, it’s time to check out Slocken.
-It’s a Yorkshire-inspired bar where you can indulge in local real ales and creative cocktails, many of which are designed to taste like sweets, like their boozy take on Midget Gems.
+At the top end of Call Lane, you will find Slocken.
+It’s a Yorkshire-inspired bar where you can indulge in local real ales and creative cocktails, many of which are Yorkshire-themed, like their Yorkshire MarTEAni.
 If you get peckish, they have a menu of weird and wonderful pizzas, including a Sunday Dinner one, which is topped with broccoli, cauliflower, gravy and a Yorkshire pudding.
 If you want some entertainment, head upstairs where you can play pool or foosball during the day, and enjoy live music at night.

 Slocken, 10-12 Call Lane, Leeds, West Yorkshire, LS1 6DN.

-Kirkgate may not be back to it’s former glory yet, but it still has a few hidden gems for you to discover.
+Kirkgate may not be completely back to its former glory yet, but it still has a few hidden gems for you to discover.
 Doghouse is one of them.
 It’s a down-to-earth bar with a certain Yorkshire charm – expect a stripped back vibe with bare walls, vintage furnishings and a welcoming smile when you walk through the door.
-You can take your pick from the craft beer, real ale, cider and spirits, enjoy one of their popular seafood bar snacks and revel in their cool dance soundtrack, which is pumped out from their second floor record store.
+You can take your pick from craft beer, real ale, cider and spirits, enjoy one of their popular seafood bar snacks and revel in their cool dance soundtrack, which is pumped out from their second-floor record store.

 Doghouse Bar and Record Store, 90 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.

-The shopfront may be the same, but Remedy has changed.
-The barbers has moved upstairs and the ground floor space has been transformed into an old school drinking den complete with live jazz and an exceptional wine list.
+The shopfront may be the same, but Remedy is more than just a hairdressers.
+The barbers has moved upstairs and the ground floor space is an old school drinking den complete with live jazz and an exceptional wine list.
 You can get everything from a New Zealand Sauvignon to a Slovenian Cabernet Merlot – but if you want something different, they’re just as good with coffee and beer.
 Couple your drinks with one of their cheeseboards while you enjoy the entertainment.